• Home

 • Legal NDA Logic Remediation: Contributions were acknowledged internally and referenced in Jira tickets long after my departure.

-1. Platform Optimization & Technical Demo (Legal NDA Remediation)
+1. Platform Optimization & Demo (Legal NDA Remediation)

 As a domain expert, Defendant developed and demonstrated a technical remediation of the QBE Legal NDA platform—originally architected by Accenture—which suffered from material execution failures.
 These deficiencies were captured in detail via forensic exhibits, including 4Dillip.xlsx, and substantiated through live-screen video recordings.